-Adelina Comas-Herrera, Joseba Zalakaín, Charles Litwin, Amy T. Hsu, Elizabeth Lemmon, David Henderson and Jose-Luis Fernández
+Adelina Comas-Herrera, Joseba Zalakaín, Elizabeth Lemmon, David Henderson, Charles Litwin, Amy T. Hsu, Andrea E. Schmidt, Greg Arling and Jose-Luis Fernández

-- Official data on the numbers of deaths among care home residents linked to COVID-19 is not available in many countries but an increasing number of countries are publishing data
+- Official publicly available data on the numbers of deaths among care home residents linked to COVID-19 is not available in many countries.

-- International comparisons are difficult due to differences in testing availabilities and policies, different approaches to recording deaths, and differing definitions of what constitutes a “care home”.
+- International comparisons are difficult due to differences in testing capabilities and policies, different approaches to recording deaths, and differing definitions of what constitutes a “care home”.

 - To compare the relative impact of COVID-19 on care home residents in different countries it may be more useful to focus on the share of all care home residents whose deaths have been linked to COVID-19.
-We found that that, for the 18 countries for which have these data, the share of all care home residents who have died (linked to COVID-19) ranges from 0 to 6.1%.
-This is share is highly correlated to the total number of COVID-19 deaths in the whole population.
+We found that that, for the countries where this data is available, the share of all care home residents who have died (linked to COVID-19) ranges from 0.01% in South Korea to over 4% (which would mean that over one in 25 care home residents have died linked to COVID-19) in Belgium, Ireland, Spain, the UK and the US.
+This share is highly correlated to the total number of COVID-19 deaths in the population who live outside care homes.

 - It is also worth noting that whilst the focus of this report is on care homes, many older people receive care in the community.
 Currently, there is limited evidence from anywhere in the world on how those individuals have been directly or indirectly affected by COVID-19.